 Bhutan Trip – Complete Travel Guide

-While this might seem clichéd, Bhutan is gorgeous in the purest of ways.
-It is off-beat enough to make you feel like you’re in a different part of the world in a different era altogether.
-Yet, the key steps that the country has taken makes it so much more modern than most places in the world.
+While this might sound like a cliche, Bhutan is gorgeous in the purest of ways.
+It is offbeat enough to make you feel like you have stepped into a different era altogether.
+Yet, the key steps the country has taken make it far more progressive than most places in the world.
+From being the world’s only carbon-negative nation to measuring success by Gross National Happiness instead of GDP, Bhutan does things differently.

-Because of the violent and large thunderstorms that whip down through the valleys from the Himalayas, Bhutan is known as the Land of Thunder Dragon.
-People believe that the sparkling light of thunderbolts as the red fire of a Dragon.
-The Druk is the Thunder Dragon of Bhutanese mythology and a Bhutanese national symbol.
+Because of the violent and large thunderstorms that sweep down through the valleys from the Himalayas, Bhutan is known as the Land of the Thunder Dragon.
+The Druk (Thunder Dragon) is the central figure of Bhutanese mythology and appears on the national flag.
+People believe the sparkling light of thunderbolts represents the red fire of a Dragon.

 Geography